 Time for the traditional Filipino wedding.
 So, you’ve finally had her say yes.
-Both of you are already ready for a married life.
+Both of you are already ready for married life.
 But it isn’t an easy-peasy thing.
 After all, the proposal was just the beginning.
 Filipinos are known for being excessively family-oriented.
 A traditional Filipino wedding basically revolves around being able to meet and talk with each other’s relatives.
 In the Philippines, family and relatives can also be hands-on when it comes to the wedding preparations.
 Oops.

-What is the traditional Filipino wedding?
+What is a traditional Filipino wedding?

 After the proposal, the man needs to go to the house of the Filipina to formally ask for her hand in marriage.
 Pamamanhikan is basically introducing yourself to the woman’s parents as her husband-to-be, and asking for their blessings.

 If we trace it back in history, it stems from the pre-colonial practice of native Filipinos where the male goes to the female’s house and offers a “dowry” – property, money or other possessions in exchange for their daughter.
 Thank heavens it is not the case at present anymore.

 In pamamanhikan, you just need to present yourself, preferably with your own parents coming along too.
 This way, both families meet and discuss the wedding plans too.
 This step is a must before proceeding to any other wedding preparations.

 Now that you are already done with the pamamanhikan, it’s time to sit down with your fiancée to discuss the major sponsors and the entire entourage crew.
 As the Philippines is Catholic in the majority, expect that your wedding ceremony includes an hour-long mass and other rites.
 Couples carefully pick who among their friends and family will have a special role during the entire ceremony.